← 시리즈 홈 ← Series Home

 The Medici Bank solved this problem with paper.

 Why was this revolutionary?
-Three reasons.
+For three reasons.

 3